ecomfe/veui-docs/one/docs/en-US/components/cascader.md

 | ``cascader.placeholder`` | `string` | `@@cascader.placeholder` | The placeholder content when nothing is selected. |

 :::tip
-Values starting with `@@` refer to the corresponding fields from the multi-language configuration.
+Values starting with `@@` refer to the corresponding properties from the multi-language configuration.
 :::

 ### Icons